shunyaos/AIOT0/README.md

 MISRAC/Kernel Coding style compliant.

 ## Not Impressed, Yet ?
-Guess what, You get all of this at the price of 9.9 USD only.
+Guess what, You get all of this runs on a 9.9 USD SBC.
 ![Img2](assets/06.jpg)

 ## Fllow us here for More Updates